 The difference between crisis management and risk management is the same as the difference between corrective action and preventive action.
 The first is reactive, occurring as the event unfolds and the second one is based on taking action to reduce the risks BEFORE there is an event in the first place.

 The economic crisis occurred and whether it was through our fault or not, we had react to the event in front of us all, get it under control, and fix it quickly as possible — that’s what crisis management is.
-Depending on the nature and extent of a problem, it may take considerable resources to fix.
+Depending on the nature and extent of a problem, it may take considerable resources to fix using risk management techniques.
 As we’ve seen, the economic crisis had used an enormous amount of resources and promises.

 Unfortunately, it looked as thought many companies — but especially small-to-medium businesses — simply had to do their best to ride out the economic storm.
 Too much was beyond their knowledge or control.